WRAS (FM)

 WRAS (88.5 MHz) is a non-commercial FM radio station in Atlanta, Georgia, licensed to Georgia State University.
-Its schedule is split between public radio programming from Georgia Public Broadcasting (88.5 GPB Atlanta) airing from 5 a.m. to 7 p.m. daily and college radio format (Album 88) airing from 7 p.m. to 5 a.m.
-Student programming was formerly funded by the university's student activity fee, and currently by money supplied by GPB for station maintenance.
-The Album 88 and 88.5 GPB Atlanta formats are both available 24 hours a day on separate internet streams, and Album 88 is also available full-time on WRAS's HD2 subchannel.
+Its schedule is split between college radio format (Album 88) airing from 7 p.m. to 5 a.m. and public radio programming from Georgia Public Broadcasting (88.5 GPB Atlanta) airing from 5 a.m. to 7 p.m. daily.
+Student programming is funded by GSU's Student Activity Fee, while station maintenance is partially funded by GPB.
+The Album 88 and 88.5 GPB Atlanta formats are both programmed for 24 hours a day, with each available on separate internet streams, and Album 88 is also available full-time on WRAS's HD2 subchannel.

-The transmitter is located off Interstate 20 on Old Flat Shoals Road Southeast in Atlanta.
-The Album 88 student studios and offices are located on the campus of Georgia State University in downtown Atlanta, while the GPB studios are located in its headquarters in Midtown Atlanta.
+The transmitter is located off Interstate 20 on Old Flat Shoals Road Southeast in eastern Atlanta.
+The Album 88 student studios and offices are located on the campus of Georgia State University in downtown Atlanta, while the GPB studios are located in its headquarters off 14th Street in Midtown Atlanta.

 Students at Georgia State host and produce all of the programs on Album 88, with the exception of Georgia State Panthers sporting events.
 While GPB public radio is heard around the clock on several simulcast radio stations in Georgia, listeners in the Atlanta area only hear the daytime schedule on WRAS.
-Atlanta has a full-time National Public Radio affiliate, WABE, with its own news department and airing most of the same national programs, such as All Things Considered and Morning Edition.
+GPB is one of two Atlanta-based National Public Radio affiliate stations; the other is the full-time WABE, with its own news department and programming.
+The two stations carry overlapping NPR programming, such as All Things Considered, Fresh Air, and Morning Edition.

+Programming

+Album 88

+In addition to a student management team, Album 88 has over 50 student volunteers who host many of the programs, all of which air on their HD-1 hours (7p-5a).
+As of 2024, their specialty programming changes as students enroll and graduate each semester and consists of 2-hour blocks.
+Long-running shows include: Melodically Challenged (poetry and alternative music, nationally syndicated), The Georgia Music Show (dedicated exclusively to artists from Georgia), Mighty Aphrodite (female vocalists), Rhythm & Vibes (Atlanta's longest-running hip hop show) along with newer shows created by current students.

+On hours not occupied by specialty programming, and all hours between 5am-7pm, Album 88 features a rotation of curated local and underground music, with emphasis on what's been released in the most recent six months.
+The playlist on rotation includes multiple songs from each included album.

+The staff of the radio station has also organized the annual music show called WRASFest, usually spotlighting local and underground talent.
+It's been historically hosted by small or medium-sized venues in Atlanta, like the Masquerade.